Advancements in breast removal and reconstructive surgery provide new options for women with breast cancer.

 - Tissue flap reconstruction has a natural feel, and because the new tissue is attached to blood vessels in the chest, it acts like normal tissue, even shrinking or enlarging as you gain weight.
 It is also permanent; there is no need for additional surgeries.
 But, tissue flap reconstruction also requires that surgery be performed on other areas of the body, which increases the patient’s recovery time.

 Wary of plastic surgery?
 So are 44 percent of women who have a mastectomy, who also choose not to have reconstructive surgery.

-“Ideally, a comprehensive breast care center like the one at USC Norris Comprehensive Cancer Center can provide a team approach from diagnosis to healing,” said Alex K. Wong, MD, an associate professor of surgery at the Keck School of Medicine of USC who specializes in breast reconstruction and aesthetic surgery.
-“If your radiologist, oncologist, radiation oncologist, surgical oncologist, and plastic surgeon all know each other and are familiar with your case, they can make a unified, informed decision about moving forward.”
+“Ideally, a comprehensive breast care center, like the one at USC Norris Comprehensive Cancer Center, can provide a team approach from diagnosis to healing,” says Alex K. Wong, MD, an associate professor of clinical surgery at the Keck School of Medicine of USC, who specializes in breast reconstruction and aesthetic surgery.
+“If your radiologist, oncologist, radiation oncologist, surgical oncologist and plastic surgeon all know each other and are familiar with your case, they can make a unified, informed decision about moving forward.”

 As one of the eight original National Cancer Institute (NCI)-designated comprehensive cancer centers in the United States, USC Norris Comprehensive Cancer Center at Keck Medicine of USC is one of the preeminent academic medical institutions in the country.
 If you are in the Los Angeles area, make an appointment, by calling (800) USC-CARE (800-872-2273) or visiting https://cancer.keckmedicine.org/request-an-appointment/.